Undergraduate admissions statistics

-Admissions statistics for undergraduate UCAS applications made in the entry admissions cycles from 2012 – 2016.
+Admissions statistics for undergraduate UCAS applications made in the entry admissions cycles from 2019 – 2023.

 To support you in making an informed decision about applying to the University of Edinburgh, we have provided statistics that show:

-The Scottish Government places strict limits on the number of ‘Scotland and EU’ students that Scottish universities can admit.
-This means that Scottish universities are limited in the number of offers they can make to Scotland and EU applicants.
+Scotland fee rate includes UK nationals who are normally resident in Scotland, and EU nationals with settled/pre-settled status who are normally resident in the UK.
+The Scottish Government places strict limits on the number of Scotland fee rate students that Scottish universities can admit.
+This means that Scottish universities are limited in the number of offers they can make to Scotland fee rate applicants.

-There are no Scottish Government limits placed on the number of ‘Rest of UK’ students (students from England, Wales and Northern Ireland), and ‘Overseas (non-EU)’ students that Scottish universities can admit.
-This means that Scottish universities can make as many offers to rest of UK and overseas (non-EU) applicants as they have available places for.
+There are no Scottish Government limits placed on the number of ‘Rest of UK’ students (students from England, Wales and Northern Ireland) and Republic of Ireland students that Scottish universities can admit.
+However, due to limited capacity and the high volume of applications received, competition for places is often very high.

-Variations in the number of applications to different subject areas and by different tuition fee status groups also affect offer rates.
-Additionally, the number of offers that are accepted by applicants varies and is linked to a number of things, including where applicants apply from.
+Variations in the number of applications to different subject areas can also affect offer rates.
+Additionally, the number of offers that are accepted by applicants varies.
+While there are a number of reasons for this, acceptance is particularly impacted by where applicants apply from.
 This also has a bearing on why offer rates may differ between different tuition fee status groups.

-Statistics for Undergraduate UCAS applications 2014-2016 admissions cycles
+Statistics for Undergraduate UCAS applications 2022-2023 admissions cycles

 Viewing the statistics by the tuition fee status that is relevant to you, will give you the most accurate insight into patterns of application, offer and acceptance by your particular subject area(s) of interest.